WhoTargetsMe/ad-transparency-standards/README.md

 ## About

 - These documents were created by Who Targets Me (https://whotargets.me).
+- This is part of our "Open Political Ad Library" work (https://whotargets.me/opal).
 - Our start point was to combine Google's schema, which we saw as something of a start point, with our own "Gold Standard" for political ad transparency: https://whotargets.me/en/how-to-take-a-gold-standard-approach-to-political-advertising-transparency-and-policy/.
 - If you have suggestions, please make them here, or email us (contact@whotargets.me).